omeneses/ScreenplayPattern/README.md

 To run the project:

-Activate the virtualenv
+Activate the virtualenv:
  $ source venv/bin/activate

-Run the test via Unittest
+Run the test via Unittest:
 $ python3 -m unittest